What Does Compliance Do?

 Compliance Officers’ jobs can be very stressful because they act as internal police.
 This raises obvious problems with conflicts between the Compliance Officer and their employer.
 For example, they may wish to be more rigorous in relation to a compliance project but come up against resistance from traders or the executive.
 To illustrate, here is a graph depicting what Chief Compliance Officers said in a survey to the International Compliance Association about what keeps them up at night:

 The stress and conflicts inherent in the work, sometimes leads to high attrition rates for Compliance Officers who can no longer operate efficiently in a financial institution.
-In the recruitment market, this means that Compliance Officers are given a bit more latitude when explaining shorter stints at an organisation.
+In the compliance recruitment market, this means that Compliance Officers are given a bit more latitude when explaining shorter stints at an organisation.
 Turnover is higher on average, relative to the legal profession.

 Rutherford is a boutique search firm that specialises in legal, financial crime and compliance recruitment within the financial services and legal sector, with London and New York being the main focus.
 We use our carefully curated relationships, networks and market knowledge to find the best fit for the clients in hand.
 We work with a wide range of clients, spanning from advisors, corporate and commercial banks, brokers, exchanges, MTFs and financial tech, through to global investment managers, hedge funds, private equity firms and investment banks.